 Alcohol addiction can cause a strain on many, or all, of the relationships in your life.
 This can include a failed marriage, once close family members no longer inviting you to events, or concerned friends distancing themselves.
 If drinking is causing problems between you and your close friends and family members, it’s an indication that alcohol has become more important and the priority in your life.
 These are symptoms that you’re going beyond the problem-drinker stage, and is one of the early red flags of alcohol addiction.

 Changes in Social Circle

 Hanging out with a different crowd, like regulars at bars, other alcoholics can be another sign of addiction to alcohol.
 If you find your friend group consists of heavy drinkers and you and your friends often get drunk together, this may be an issue.
 Although friendships are acquired over a lifetime if you find yourself surrounded with bad company it should be a time to reflect.
 You should always be a top priority, and if you circle yourself with people who drink often, take a timeout or reconsider these friendships.
 This is especially true if you find yourself beginning to get into trouble or activities with this group is leading to negative consequences.

 Tolerance is a key indicating sign of addiction.
 If you need to drink more than you used to in order to feel drunk, your body is adapting to cope with regular exposure to alcohol.
-This can be a strong indicator that you are developing an addiction to alcohol, especially if you are unable to cut back.
+This can be a strong indicator that you are developing a person with substance use disorderion to alcohol, especially if you are unable to cut back.

 If you are drinking when you really shouldn’t, such as when you wake up, before driving somewhere or against your doctor’s orders, is an important sign of problem drinking.
 Even if you haven’t gotten in trouble for drinking in these dangerous situations, you run the risk of serious consequences.
 If those risks don’t concern you, it can be a sign that alcohol is taking a priority in your life.